JoshMesser/project-m/README.md

-# smash-bros
+# Project M

-## Super Smash Bros N64 Record keeping application
+## Project M Record keeping application

 This README outlines the details of collaborating on this project.